stidd/curriculum17-18/advanced/units/unit2/README.md

 ## Overview
-This unit will ask the students to create a Rock, Paper, Scissors game.
-This particular project is completed in two stages.
-Students will first create a functioning game that operates in the console.
-Then they will create a fully functioning game that operates with clicking events.
+In this project students will create a Rock, Paper, Scissors game!
+Using HTML, CSS, JQuery, and Javascrip students will create a fully functioning game that will take user input, genearate a computer choice and display the winner to the screen. students will have three class session to complete this poject.

 ## Important Links